Taimisson/Data-Analysis/README.md

 # Learning SQL Repository

 Welcome to the Learning SQL repository!
-This repository is your personal space to document and organize your journey through various SQL courses and learning resources.
-Whether you're diving into data analysis, exploring relational databases, or harnessing SQL for data manipulation, this repository will serve as your knowledge hub.
+This repository is my personal space to document and organize my journey through various SQL courses and learning resources.
+Whether I'm diving into data analysis, exploring relational databases, or harnessing SQL for data manipulation, this repository will serve as my knowledge hub.

 ## Table of Contents